x3mxray/Cortex.Demo.RFM/README.md

 # Sitecore Cortex and Machine Learning Demo
-Segmentation and clustering contacts by RFM values.
+Segmenting and clustering contacts by RFM values.
 Example of usage Sitecore Cortex with ML.Net.

 Contains 2 solutions: